Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

 root@rz-cmn:~#
 ```

-##### 4.1.5.4.
+#### 7.3.2.
 Remote Debugging Example on Visual Studio Code

 In the previous subsection, remote debugging using the command line was discussed, specifically with GDB and GDBServer.
 While this method is effective, it can be complex and challenging, particularly for developers who may not be familiar with command-line operations.

 This section describes how to set up and use Visual Studio Code (VSCode) for remote debugging with the GDB.
-Using VSCode simplifies the debugging process by providing a user-friendly graphical interface that streamlines the workflow, making it easier to troubleshoot and test C/C++ applications running on RZ-G2L/SBC.
+Using VSCode simplifies the debugging process by providing a user-friendly graphical interface that streamlines the workflow, making it easier to troubleshoot and test C/C++ applications running on RZ board.

 Here's how to get started: